Can you repair your pool liner if it’s giving you trouble?

 There are two types of stains, and each requires a different method of cleaning:

 - Metallic stains: Metallic stain removal chemicals can reverse the reaction that caused the stain, thus removing the stain successfully

 - Organic stains: Because there’s no chemical reversal that can help clean these tough stains, you may be able to bleach them out by increasing your chlorine level, or by applying an enzyme product

 If you’re unsure which cleaning product to use, contact our store for an expert recommendation from our service team.

 If you can’t get another season out of your pool liner, it’s time to look for a replacement.

 Talk to our award-winning pool technicians at Lakeshore Pools & Hot Tubs.
-We carry only the best pool liners available on the market today, and use CAD (Computer Aided Design) technology to perfectly capture your pool’s specifications, guaranteeing a perfect fit.
-We also inspect and repair any rust on your pool’s steel walls and cracks in the concrete floor before installing your new liner.
+We carry only the best pool liners available and use CAD (Computer Aided Design) technology for a perfect fit.

-Not only that, we’ll refinish the beauty stripping on your stairs and skimmer mouth for no additional charge, leaving you with pool that looks perfect.
+We’ll refinish the stripping on your stairs and skimmer mouth for no additional charge, leaving you with perfect looking pool.
 Ask us how!

 Lakeshore Pools & Hot Tubs carries everything you need, including vinyl pool liner repair tape and patch kits, to keep your pool liner in top working order.
 But when it’s time to replace your liner, call our awarding-winning team at (905) 891-8818, or visit us at 309 Lakeshore Road East in Mississauga.
 We promise to treat your pool as if it’s our very own while we restore its original beauty.